aridjayarecipes/cutesrecipes.web.app/content/post/2200-how-to-prepare-any-night-of-the-week-red-chicken.md

 - "1/2 tsp sugar"
 - "1 tbsp oil"
 recipeinstructions:
 - "Heat the oil in a pan.
-Add chicken and stir occasionally until it&#39;s firm.
+Add chicken and stir occasionally until it's firm.
 Add onion and garlic, stir until the onion is a bit transparent."
 - "Add tomato and bell pepper.
 Stir well.
 Stir occasionally for about five minutes."
 - "Add the remaining of the ingredients.
 Lower the heat.
 Stir occasionally.
-After ten minutes or so, it&#39;s done."
+After ten minutes or so, it's done."
 categories:
 - Recipe
 tags: